esa/pykep/doc/sphinx/documentation/trajopt.rst

     E-VVMeMeMe-Me, and other parameters are inspired to the Messenger mission.
 We have only omitted the first Earth fly-by that was used to correct for launcher performances, since we here do not make use of a launcher model.
     As far as chemical propelled interplanetary trajectories go, this particular one is particularly complex and difficult to design.
-The time of flights among successive Mercury fly-bys allow for multiple rvolutions and resonances, making optimization techniques struggle to find the correct combination.
+The time of flights among successive Mercury fly-bys allow for multiple revolutions and resonances, making optimization techniques struggle to find the correct combination.
     The amount of specialistic knowledge that needs to be used to obtain a successfull design is significant.
     Finding a global optimization approach able to find a good trajectory in complete autonomy without making